harilvfs/dwm/README.md

 > [!NOTE]
 > Default keybinding for terminal is `mod + x` and for rofi is `mod + r`.

-## 🎉 Result

-Enjoy your minimalist and customized DWM setup!
+> [!Note]

-> **Note**: Some distributions may require additional dependencies or configuration.Feel free to explore your distribution’s community for guidance on missing dependencies.
+> Some distributions may require additional dependencies or configuration.Feel free to explore your distribution’s community for guidance on missing dependencies.

-## 📜 TTY Login Setup for DWM (Removing SDDM & Auto-Login) [Optional]
+### 📜 TTY Login Setup for DWM (Removing SDDM & Auto-Login) [Optional]

 This guide explains how to **remove SDDM**, set up **TTY login for DWM**, configure `.xinitrc/.xsession`, install dependencies, and add security using `slock`.

-### 🚀 Step 1: Remove SDDM & Enable TTY Login
+#### 🚀 Step 1: Remove SDDM & Enable TTY Login

 To completely remove `sddm` and use **TTY login for `dwm`**, run: